TheCoLdWaR/covid-soup/README.md

 * What statistics are there ?

 -> For countries : Total Cases, Total Deaths, Total Recovered and Last 24 hours statistics.
--> For continents : Total Cases, New Cases, Total Deaths, New Deaths, Total Recovered, New Recovered, Active Cases, Serious(Critical).
+-> For continents : Total Cases, New Cases, Total Deaths, New Deaths, Total Recovered, New Recovered, Active Cases, Serious(Critical).<br />

 * How many countries and Continents are there ?

--> 195 countries, 6 continents(Europee, North America, Asia, South America, Africa, Oceania).
+-> 195 countries, 6 continents(Europee, North America, Asia, South America, Africa, Oceania).<br />
 -> And World Total Statistics.

 * What can i do with this information ?